jb31790/Lab1/REPORT.md

 ## Creating Pages
 When I've got an html "template", correctly styled with css, I can start adding in content.

-*Aaaand, voila, a finished website.*
+*Aaaand, voila, a finished website!!*

 # Challenges
-I know this may sound a bit cocky, but I haven't really stumbled upon any challenges with this assignment.
+I know this may sound a bit cocky, but I honestly haven't really stumbled upon any challenges with this assignment.
 I've created quite a few html/css webpages before and already solved most problems already.
 Sure, responsiveness is always a bit tricky to get working, but thats pretty easily solveable using the em-unit and scaling the font on different screen-sizes.
 I've gotta admit that making this page responsive was a bit tricky since I didn't exactly follow every best practice while making this site.
 I had to speedrun this thing, so I planned and made this website all in one sitting.
 This means that I made lots of small mistakes that I would've fixed if I had more time.

 # Conclusion